ReDI-Aarhus/template-advanced-javascript/classes/README.md

 # 📚 JavaScript with React – Classes

-This folder contains the class materials for the **JavaScript with React** course, Spring 2025.
+This folder contains the class materials for the **JavaScript with React** course.

 Each class folder includes: